-The Lek lab will be established in December 2017 at Yale School of Medicine and is focused on understanding the genetic mechanism of rare diseases that may lead to rational approaches for therapies.
+The Lek lab was established in January 2018 at Yale School of Medicine and is focused on understanding the genetic mechanism of rare diseases that may lead to rational approaches for therapies.
 Initially we are aimed at improving the diagnosis of rare neuromuscular diseases through the following approaches:

 In recent years, large genomic data sets such as ExAC have been made publicly available and are a powerful resource for methods development.
 Our goal is to use these resources to build computational methods to improve our interpretation and prioritization of near-coding variants that are captured by exome sequencing but are often filtered or not considered due to difficulties in their interpretation.
 Further understanding of these classes of variants may contribute to improving the diagnosis rate in rare diseases.

 Novel disease gene discovery

 In collaboration with the Center of Mendelian Genomics, we aim to build and sequence a large cohort of undiagnosed neuromuscular disease patients to identify novel genes from exome and genome sequencing.
 These cohorts will be mainly non-European with a particular focus on patients from East Asia and South Asia.
 As part of these projects, we aim to develop and share tools and methods specific to rare disease analysis.